richdrummer33/doompdf-fps-optimized/README.md

 Ps.
 You might want to save your documents first, unless you want your important work mixed up with hell demons, which actually might make your quarterly reports more interesting when you think about it.

 ## TODO:
-- Can it live-stream in a shared Google Doc?
+- Should I let people live-stream it in a shared Google Doc?
 Sometimes I wonder if a Google person is watching everything we type, like that time I searched for "why do clouds stay up" and then my phone showed me adverts for ladders.
 - Create recovery procedure for when Word crashes after 3 seconds of gameplay
 - Should make Word not crash after 3 seconds.
 Speaking of seconds, isn't it weird how time keeps going forward?
 You never hear about time going sideways
 - Figure out why demons come through the clipboard.
 Maybe that's where all the copied text goes when you copy over it - to a demon dimension where all the forgotten words live